koushiknadakuduti/Adaptive-Echo-Cancellation/README.md

 This work is submitted as a project in "EEL5840: Elements of Machine Intelligence" class at University of Florida.

-Title: Echo cancellation in telephone line using machine learning
+Echo cancellation in telephone line using machine learning:

 Description:
 The data provided for this project represents two voice channels of a long-distance telephone